 Pregnant women, partners, family and friends, and health professionals all need to understand the risks of drinking alcohol during pregnancy, the effects it can have on the developing baby and how this impacts on brain development and health and well being throughout life.

-There are many social factors that have been shown to affect a woman's liklihood of drinking alcohol during pregnancy:
+There are many social factors that have been shown to affect a woman's likelihood of drinking alcohol during pregnancy:

 - lack of knowledge about the effects of alcohol on the fetus

 - lack of convincing evidence that the occasional drink is harmful

 - having a partner or friend who drinks